CodeSandbox 1.5 Changelog

 an API that allows library developers to add suggestions for errors for their

 It's now possible to open sandboxes in an external url.
 You can use this to see the preview in a separate window during development, or to share a fullscreen version of your sandbox with friends.
-Note that this external frame is nowhere near a production version, I'm working together with ZEIT to integrate 'Deploy to Now' so you can deploy a production version automagically ✨.
+Note that this external frame is nowhere near a production version, I'm working together with Vercel to integrate 'Deploy to Vercel' so you can deploy a production version automagically ✨.

 The external sandbox also works offline.
 Which takes me to the next point...